 The tester should be able to work independently, investigate different areas of the blockchain application, find the weak areas, and able to successfully reproduce these in a frequent manner.
 Despite the world looking for automation to perform most of the repetitive and boring tasks, manual testing skills are still something that the testers should improve.

 A good tester should be prepared for the future and prepare for testing blockchain application development.
-From this blog, you will have a better understanding of the blockchain technology and will find it easy on testing blockchain applications.
+From this blog, you will have a better understanding of blockchain technology and will find it easy to test blockchain applications.

 Push further into the blockchain application testing arena and try to improve in the areas where you are the weakest so that you have the best chance to grow your skills when testing blockchain applications.